 Every human has some testosterone circulating through their system.
 Most males simply have more of it than women do.
 Testosterone is not only necessary to normal male sexual function, it’s also one of the most important ingredients when it comes to building and maintaining muscle mass.
 Essentially, the more testosterone you have circulating through your veins the easier it will be to create big, strong muscles.

 The great thing about testosterone is that you don’t need to take shots to increase your testosterone levels.
 There are lifting exercises that will do it for you.
 Compound lifts like the ones we talked about earlier (deadlifts, squats, pullups, etc.) are great for promoting the release of testosterone.
 If you really want to ramp up the testo keep the weight heavy, keep the rest periods short, and do as many reps as you can.
+You might also try a testosterone booster.

 30. Acknowledge Your Limits